 This chapter describes the compilers supported by IRIX and the programming language standards adhered to in the implementation of these compilers.
-Read "Creating Executable Files" on page 41 to learn how to compile and debug programs written in these languages.
-Refer to Table 2-2 on page 15 for a list the manuals you can read to learn more about the topics discussed in this chapter.
+Read "Creating Executable Files" on page 37 to learn how to compile and debug programs written in these languages.
+Refer to Table 2-2 for a list the manuals you can read to learn more about the topics discussed in this chapter.